 Participation and enrolment is subject to a selection process with academic coordinators.
 Students should obtain course advice prior to applying for a study tour and have an alternative unit identified, in the event they are not accepted into the study tour or a study tour does not run.

-Deakin reserves the right to postpone or cancel a study tour at any time, if it is determined the safety of Deakin staff and students could be compromised.
+Deakin may postpone or cancel a study tour at any time, if it is determined the safety of Deakin staff and students could be compromised.

 Program details, costs, dates and inclusions are subject to change.
 A minimum number of participants applies to all study tours.